npnl/PALS/README.md

 ## Getting Started

-There are two ways to use PALS: in a [Docker Container](docker.md) or in a [Manually Prepared Environment](#manual_env).
+There are two ways to use PALS: in a [Docker Container](#docker_instructions) (recommended) or in a [Manually Prepared Environment](#manual_env).

-### Docker Container
+### Docker Container (recommended)
+<a id='docker_instructions'></a>

-In order to run PALS in a Docker container, Docker must be installed.
-Once Docker is [installed](https://docs.docker.com/install/), follow the instructions [here](docker.md) to prepare your local machine for running the PALS GUI.
+Docker must be installed to run PALS in a Docker container.
+You can follow instructions from [here](https://docs.docker.com/docker-for-mac/install/) to install the Docker software on your system.
+Once Docker is installed, follow the instructions below to run PALS.

+__NOTE: this requires 10Gb to run__

+__Preparing your directories__
+1. Gather all subjects on which you want to perform PALS operations into a single data directory.
+This directory should contain sub-directories with subject ID's for each subject (see [Data Structure](#data_structure)).
+For example, here we will call this directory `/subjects`.
+2. Create another directory which would contain the result files after running PALS on the input subjects.
+We will call this directory  `/results` in our example.
+3. Go to [PALS Config Generator](https://npnl.github.io/ConfigGenerator/), select all the options that apply and download the config file.
+This step will download a file named `config.json`. __Do not rename this file.__
+4. Store the config file in a separate directory.
+Here, we have moved our config file to our `/settings` directory

+__Running PALS__
+1. Make sure that your Docker process is already running.
+You can do this by executing the following command on the terminal.
+    ```
+    docker run hello-world
+    ```
+    If you see the following kind of output, then you have a running instance of docker on your machine and you are good to go.

+    ```
+    Unable to find image 'hello-world:latest' locally
+    latest: Pulling from library/hello-world
+    1b930d010525: Pull complete
+    Digest: sha256:2557e3c07ed1e38f26e389462d03ed943586f744621577a99efb77324b0fe535
+    Status: Downloaded newer image for hello-world:latest

+    Hello from Docker!
+    This message shows that your installation appears to be working correctly.
+    ...
+Few more lines...
+    ```
+2. To run PALS, simply run the following command, __making sure to replace filepaths with your own filepaths__.
+    ```
+    docker run -it -v <absolute_path_to_directory_containing_input_subjects>:/input/ -v <absolute_path_to_the output_directory>:/output/ -v <absolute_path_to_directory_containing_config_file>:/config/ amitasviper/pals:stable -d
+    ```

+    For example, with the configuration file created in the [Preparation](#preparation) step, the command to run PALS would be given as follows.

+    ```
+    docker run -it -v /subjects:/input/ -v /results:/output/ -v /settings:/config/ amitasviper/pals:stable -d
+    ```

+    Note: Make sure you do not change the `:/input/` or `:/output/` or `:/config/` parts in the command!

+  3. That's it!
+You can find the outputs from PALS in the output directory you specified in [Preparation](#preparation) step #2!

 ### Manually Prepared Environment
 <a id='manual_env'></a>